Nia Blue Belt Training

 Debbie currently travels worldwide, offering workshops, Master Classes, Nia Training, and Licensing to communities across the globe, stopping regularly to teach and train in Portland, Oregon, home of StudioNia and Nia International Headquarters.

-In 1983 Ken initiated his somatic journey into self-awareness, self-realization and self-actualization when he began re-birthing.
-Wanting to sense more depth into his psyche and physical integration of body•mind•emotion•spirit he began Reichian Therapy in 1986, truly beginning his inner journey of “self” as an artist in the world.
-Two years later, he trained in Hakomi, body-centered psychotherapy; not to be a therapist, rather to be more lovingly present when he later began teaching group classes and facilitating private and semi-private training sessions.
+Ken initiated his somatic journey into self-awareness, self-realization and self-actualization in 1983 when he began re-birthing.
+Wanting to sense more depth into his psyche and physical integration of body·mind·emotion·spirit he began Reichian Therapy in 1986, truly beginning his inner journey of “self” as an artist in the world.
+Two years later, he trained in Hakomi, body-centered psychotherapy; to be more lovingly present in his life and relationships with others.
+His evolution through his inner journey has become the epicenter of his theatre art and his teaching movement through group classes and facilitating training sessions Pilates and Nia.